NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 Of course, Adams is only the Chair of the “jury”.
 Other members include an HPCSA staff member, Noakes’ external doctor peers and a member of the public.
 They are all important cogs in this wheel of justice.
 They also hold keys to Noakes’ fate in this odd case.

 Yet stranger still is the HPCSA’s charge against Noakes, not just because it is badly constructed.
-It’s also because the HPCSA fiddled with charge, breaching its own rules in the process.
+It’s also because the HPCSA fiddled the charge, breaching its own rules in the process.

-Thus, the charge ended up: “unprofessional conduct or conduct which, when regard is had to your profession, in that during the period between January 2014 and February 2014 you acted in a manner that is not in accordance with the norms and standards of your profession in that you provided unconventional advice on breastfeeding babies on social networks (tweet/s).”
+Thus, the charge ended up a clumsy mouthful.
+“Unprofessional conduct or conduct which, when regard is had to your profession, in that during the period between January 2014 and February 2014 you acted in a manner that is not in accordance with the norms and standards of your profession in that you provided unconventional advice on breastfeeding babies on social networks (tweet/s).”

-Still, the HPCSA has never let a little thing like non-sense get in the way of bulldozing its case.
-A lot of what it has done has made little sense to the dispassionate onlooker.
-Like going after Noakes as if he were a common criminal, a killer bent on genocide, as doctors and dietitians involved would have you believe.
+A lot of what it has done has made little sense to the dispassionate legal onlooker.
+Like going after Noakes as if he were a common criminal, a killer bent on “genocide”, as some doctors and dietitians involved have alleged.

-After the November 2015 hearing, the HPCSA employed Bhoopchand as part of an expensive team of external lawyers to cauterize its hemorrhaging case.
-That just means that GPs will have to cough up for the costs – from their annual HPCSA subscriptions and registration fees.
+It is telling that the HPCSA was prepared to employ Bhoopchand as part of an expensive team of external lawyers only after its case appeared terminally ill.
+Its doctor members will have to cough up for the costs – from their annual HPCSA subscriptions and registration fees.

 A reliable source told me that Bhoopchand presented a bill of close to R1million for seven days of the February 2016 hearing alone.
 Neither Bhoopchand, nor instructing attorney Katlego Mmuoe, of Mmuoe Attorneys, nor the HPCSA would confirm or deny the amount.

 The HPCSA has stonewalled all my requests for information from the outset.
 So have ADSA and all universities and academics involved.
-It’s as if an epidemic of laryngitis has felled them all.
-Their vocal cords have swollen so tightly that they can’t whisper anything intelligible into my willing ear.
+It’s as if they are all suffering a severe bout of laryngitis.

-Or it may just be that all these doctors and dietitians have sworn an oath of silence, Mafiosi-like.
-They want to protect themselves from the consequences of their actions against Noakes.
+Or perhaps, as Noakes believes, all these doctors and dietitians have sworn an oath of silence, Mafiosi-like.
+They want to protect themselves from any future consequences of their actions against him.

-After all, if Adams rules in Noakes’ favour, that means he’s right and they’re wrong.
-They have legions to lose.
-At risk are reputations, careers, funding and livelihoods.
-Also at risk are the vested interests among food and drug industries that have made billions from low-fat, high-carb dietary guidelines these doctors and dietitians enthusiastically dish up.
-The very same guidelines that have little or no science to back them up.
+After all, if Adams rules in Noakes’ favour, that means his opinions are correct and their opposition to them is wrong.
+And therefore, the doctors and dietitians involved clearly have a lot to lose.
+At risk are their reputations, careers, funding and livelihoods.
+Also at risk are the vested interests in food and drug industries that make billions from nutrition advice these doctors and dietitians enthusiastically dish up.

 At the October 2016 hearing, Bhoopchand even suggested that Noakes was using the hearing as a “platform” to gain media attention for LCHF.
 He begged Adams and her “honourable committee” not to allow that “to happen any further”.

-Van der Nest said that Noakes did not ask the HPCSA to prosecute him.
-He did not ask to spend more than two years (now more than three) under a professional cloud.
-It was not his choice to live under ongoing stress and spend a fortune flying in experts from all over the world to defend him.
+“Professor Noakes did not ask the HPCSA to prosecute him,” a steely Van der Nest said.
+He did not ask to spend more than two years (now more than three) under ongoing stress and spend a fortune flying in experts from all over the world to defend him.”

-Dietitians, all ADSA members, brought the case against Noakes because he disagreed with them.
-“Because he had the temerity to hold a different view to them, they thought he must be prosecuted.”
+Dietitians, all ADSA members, brought the case against Noakes because he “had the temerity to hold a different view to them.”

 Once again Van der Nest looked directly at Bhoopchand.
 “Do not get upset when you prosecute someone and he puts up a fight.